Nectocaris

-Nectocaris is a genus of squid-like animal of controversial affinities known from the Cambrian period.
+Nectocaris is a genus of squid-like animal known from the Cambrian period.
 The initial fossils were described from the Burgess Shale of Canada.
 Other similar remains possibly referrable to the genus are known from the Emu Bay Shale of Australia and Chengjiang Biota of China.

 Nectocaris was a free-swimming, predatory or scavenging organism.
 This lifestyle is reflected in its binomial name: Nectocaris means "swimming shrimp" (from the Ancient Greek νηκτόν, nekton, meaning "swimmer" and καρίς, karis, "shrimp").
 Two morphs are known: a small morph, about an inch long, and a large morph, anatomically identical but around four times longer.

 Nectocaridids had controversial affinities before 2025.
 Some authors have suggested that they represent the earliest known cephalopods.
 However, their morphology is strongly dissimilar to confirmed early cephalopods, and thus their affinities to cephalopods and even to molluscs more broadly are rejected by many authors.
 Their affinities to any animal group beyond Bilateria were long considered uncertain, until a 2025 study, which interpreted them as relatives of modern chaetognaths (arrow worms).

 Anatomy

-Nectocaris had a flattened, kite-shaped body with a fleshy fin running along the length of each side.
-The small head had two stalked eyes, a single pair of tentacles, and a flexible funnel-shaped structure opening out to the underside of the body.
+Specimens of Nectocaris pteryx reach a length of approximately 7.2 cm.
+Nectocaris had a flattened, spear head-shaped body with a fleshy-flat fin running along the length of each side.
+The small head had two large stalked eyes, a single pair of tentacles, and a flexible funnel-shaped structure opening out to the underside of the body.
 The funnel often gets wider away from the head.
 The funnel has been suggested to represent an eversible (able to be turned inside out) pharynx.
 Internally, a long cavity runs along the body axis, which is suggested to represent the digestive tract.
 The body contains a pair of gills; the gills comprise blades emerging from a zig-zag axis.
 Muscle blocks surrounded the axial cavity, and are now preserved as dark blocks in the lateral body.
 The fins also show dark blocks, with fine striations superimposed over them.
 These striations often stand in high relief above the rock surface itself.
+Within the mouth were jaw elements, including lightly sclerotized paired "lateral jaw elements" as well as a central "basal plate".